muzaffar401/Personal-Library-Manager-SQLite-database-/README.md

 ### 1. **Add a Book**
    - Command: `python library_manager.py add`
    - Description: Add a new book to your library.
-   - Steps:
-     1. Enter the title of the book.
-     2. Enter the author of the book.
-     3. Enter the publication year of the book.
-     4. Enter the genre of the book.
-     5. Enter the content or description of the book.
-     6. Specify whether you've read the book (yes/no).
    - Example:
      ```bash
      python library_manager.py add